espimarisa/hibiki/README.md

 - You must disclose your application's source code
 - You must preserve the original copyright/license info
-- You must state any signifigant changes to the source code
+- You must state any significant changes to the source code

 ## Contributing